June 12, 2018

 2. Try to upload your artworks in the same orientation - a potential customer is more likely to buy 3 horizontal posters at the same time than 2 vertical and 1 horizontal.
 It just looks better.

-Additionally, If your collections are themed, there is a much bigger chance to get featured to our over 1m followers and get more earnings.
+If your collections are themed or follow any passion, there is a much bigger chance to get featured to our over 1,000,000 social media followers and get more earnings.

 As you can see below such shoutouts give you tons of ❤ from our fans!